-Finally, in their latest Q3 earnings report they reported that 96% of their fleet is under contract for 2021 so the stability of cash flows for the next year is already built in and the current low chartering rates for LNG during this global lockdown are not particularly relevant for TGP unit-holders.
-TGP is going to ride it out and make rates well above spot for at least the next year.
+Finally, in their latest Q3 earnings report they reported that 96% of their fleet is under contract for 2021, with modestly decreasing rates for future years where they haven’t yet renewed contracts.
+But the stability of cash flows for the next year is already built in and the current low chartering rates for LNG during this global lockdown are not particularly relevant for TGP unit-holders.
+TGP is going to ride it out and make rates well above spot for at least the next year and more.
 This is important because the LNG market is currently oversupplied with ships, which doesn’t bode well for the companies with ships that don’t have contracts and are chartering in the spot market.

 I own both the common and preferred units.